 Insurance plans vary from employer to employer, even when provided by the same carrier.
-If you have specific questions about your insurance plan, please contact Christina Mangin at (408) 257-6708 or email@example.com.
-Please have your insurance card available so that she may assist you.
+If you have specific questions about your insurance plan, please call (408) 257-6708.
+Please have your insurance card available so that we may assist you.

 When you schedule an initial Physical Therapy appointment at BEST PT (and you wish to bill your treatments through your insurance) our administrators will work to verify your insurance benefits.
 Here are explanations of three important insurance terms that represent the portion of the medical bill that you are responsible for.

 Deductible – A deductible is usually a fixed dollar amount that you have to pay out of your own pocket before the insurance will cover the remaining eligible expenses.
 Depending on the insurance plan, the deductible can range from $0 all the way up to thousands of dollars.
 It can also be paid per sickness/injury (per condition) or per certificate period.